 Follow these best practices to nail your profile:

-- Choose an on-brand profile picture.
+• Choose an on-brand profile picture.
 It should be easily recognizable and align with your imagery on other platforms.
 For that reason, most brands use their logo.
-It’ll crop to a circle and should be no larger than 200 x 200 pixels.
+It’ll crop to a circle and should ideally be 320 x 320 pixels.

 Read more about Instagram marketing strategy with these articles: